-The cost of sea level rise, estimated at over a trillion dollars, will be felt globally from small island states to coastal cities and ports - the keystones of international trade.

-The Challenge for Shipping

-Black carbon on white snow, polar bears denied sea ice to hunt on and seabirds that find inedible warm water species in the High Arctic are consequences we are seeing every day during our travels.
+The cost of sea level rise, estimated at over a trillion dollars, will be felt globally from small island states to coastal cities and ports the keystones of international trade.
+The Challenge for Shipping Black carbon on white snow, polar bears denied sea ice to hunt on and seabirds that find inedible warm water species in the High Arctic are consequences we are seeing every day during our travels.
 This is why we'd like to see international and domestic regulations banning the use and carriage of heavy fuel, not only in the Arctic, but also on the Norwegian Coast.

-Jørn Henriksen, Director of Environment, Hurtigruten

-Left unregulated, shipping could be responsible for 17% of global CO2 emissions by 2050, and continued use of HFO will produce higher black carbon emissions than other marine fuels.
+Jørn Henriksen, Director of Environment, Hurtigruten Left unregulated, shipping could be responsible for 17% of global CO, emissions by 2050, and continued use of HFO will produce higher black carbon emissions than other marine fuels.
+To meet the 1.5°C target, Zero-Emission Vessels (ZEVs) need to enter the global fleet by 2030, and be a significant share of newbuilds from then on.